tamascogustavo/chimera/README.md

 ### To add new media for model creation:

 You can check the input_examples folder to see how to build your new_media.tsv.
+The ids must be BiGG Ids.
 The original CarveMe database is still the same, you will just update the file with your new media.

 ```